chrisbrasington/screenshot-bot/README.md

 - `get_steam_url(username)`: Generates the Steam URL for the provided username or Steam ID.
 - `get_steam_uploads(username, count=1)`: Scrapes the Steam profile page to get the latest screenshots, with support for fetching multiple screenshots.

-### Discord Commands

-- `/register`: Registers a user's Steam ID.
-- `/screenshot`: Fetches and displays the user's registered Steam screenshots.
-- `/multiple`: Fetches and displays multiple Steam screenshots, up to a maximum of 10, in order from oldest to newest.
-- `/test`: Fetches screenshots for a given Steam ID without registration.
-- `/help`: Provides help and command usage information.

 ### Persistent State